EnhancedRadioDevices/spi_serial/README.md

 6. Remove the battery.
 The PWR and D2 LEDs should remain lit.
 The volume "Edison" should remain available.

 If every step gave the described results then your board is working well.

-# Examples

-There are also some examples that you can look at to see how to use the library.
-The best place to start is probably:

-    cd ~/src/spi_serial/examples
-    python ExplorerTest.py

-This should return an OK message and blink the two user LEDs on the Explorer board.
-If that happens, your board is working well.

-There's also a set of examples showing how to use the Edison/Explorer system as a BLE to 915MHz bridge.
-You can find those in spi_serial/examples/WirelessSerial